loganggoodwin/Elmwood-ghetto/README.md

 ---

-If you enjoy the project or want to improve it, feel free to fork the code and experiment with your own ideas.
+If you enjoy the project, feel free to fork the code and experiment with your own ideas.